 Let us visit each of the above ideas in some detail.

-You can add data from the following sources:
+Mammoth supports data imports from the following sources:

-You can drag and drop files in the Data Library from the Deskstop.
-Alternatively, click on ‘+’ icon and open “My Desktop” Window.
+You can drag and drop files in the Data Library from the Desktop.
+Alternatively, click on ‘Add data’ icon and open “My Desktop” Window.

 APIs and databases¶